We are on a mission to help the PR industry be recognised for their work.

 While estimated monthly views are useful to see how popular a publication is, a more useful figure would be how many people are likely to see the coverage.
-By looking at the visits to the website and then depending on how far down the site it is, we calculate the number of people who are likely to read that actual piece of coverage.
+Our unique and popular ‘estimated view’ formula considers the article placement, the size and influence of the site and how many shares the clip has received on social networks.

 Domain authority is how reputable the site is.

 The figure is taken from SEO Moz, a site very highly regarded amongst SEO professionals worldwide.
 The stronger the domain authority, the more influence the site has in terms of integrity and passing SEO benefit.
 It is judged out of 100, with 100 being the strongest.